 - pesticide toxicity and health effects

-Prepared by Kerry M. Richards, director, and Sharon I. Gripp, information specialist, of the Pesticide Education Program.
+Prepared by Kerry M. Richards, former director, and Sharon I. Gripp, information specialist, of the Pesticide Education Program.

 Development of this fact sheet was supported in part by a contract from the Pennsylvania Department of Agriculture to the Penn State Pesticide Education Program.